 - A medium boat can hold up to 13 people,

-- Large-sized pontoons can accommodate up to 14 passengers.
+- Large-sized pontoons can accommodate up to 15 passengers.

 Why Is Passenger Capacity Important?

-Or, maybe you can fit eight people on the available seats of your 17 footer, carry three toddlers (because they are so tiny), and your bulldog too.
+Or, maybe you can fit eight people on the available seats of your 17-footer, carry three toddlers (because they are so tiny), and your bulldog, too.

-To be honest, that is not how it works.
+That is not how it works.

-A group of five toddlers weigh a lot less than a group of teenagers.
+A group of five toddlers weighs much less than a group of teenagers.
 Similarly, you can squeeze 10 five-year-olds on your boat, but carrying ten adults will exceed the boat’s weight limit.
-Exceeding your pontoon boat weight limit can dangerously swamp or even topple your boat in the water.

 How to Calculate Your Pontoon Boat’s Capacity